 - Integrating courses of study from different departments by providing students with opportunities to explore Catholicism from multiple perspectives.

-- Preparing students for postgraduate opportunities related to Catholic studies, e.g. graduate work, ministry and education.
+- Preparing students for postgraduate opportunities related to Catholic studies, e.g. graduate work, ministry, service and education.

 In addition to dedicated faculty and extensive course offerings, another valuable resource available to students pursuing this major is the library.
 Over the years, acquisitions in Roman Catholicism were chosen across the disciplines rather than concentrating solely on theology.
 The quality and quantity of books are above average for an undergraduate program in Catholic Studies.
 The same holds true for periodicals.